+Cash and cash equivalents

+Sept.
+30, 2015

-Mar.
-31, 2015 Dec.
+Dec.
 31, 2014

-Cash and cash equivalents \$22,485 \$23,126

-Working capital \$28.967 \$28.561
+Working capital

+\$25,383

+\$23,126

-As of March 31, 2015, \$2.3 million of our cash and cash equivalents was held by our foreign subsidiaries.
+As of September 30, 2015, \$1.8 million of our cash and cash equivalents was held by our foreign subsidiaries.
 When these funds are needed for our operations in the U.S., we may be required to accrue and pay U.S. taxes if we repatriate certain of these funds.
-On February 25, 2015 we repatriated \$883,000 from our subsidiary in Singapore.
-We currently plan to repatriate up to \$1.0 million from our German subsidiary during the second half of 2015.
+On February 25, 2015 we repatriated

+\$883,000 from our subsidiary in Singapore.
+On September 21, 2015 we repatriated \$1.3 million from our German subsidiary.
 Our estimated annualized effective tax rate for 2015 includes the effect of the additional taxes we expect to incur on these repatriated funds.

-We currently expect our cash and cash equivalents and projected future cash flow to be sufficient to support our short term working capital requirements.
-However, we may need additional financial resources to consummate a significant acquisition if the consideration in such a transaction would require us to utilize a substantial portion of our available cash.
+We currently expect our cash and cash equivalents and projected future cash flow to be sufficient to support our short term working capital requirements and the anticipated purchase of shares under the 2015 Repurchase Plan.
+However, we may need additional financial resources to consummate a significant acquisition if the consideration in such a transaction would require us to utilize a substantial portion of, or an amount equal to or in excess of, our available cash.
 We do not currently have any credit facilities under which we can borrow to help fund our working capital or other requirements.